 As technology advances and matures, it's only natural for some features to disappear as part of evolution.
 When it comes to Android phones, one thing that used to be an iconic staple that has since become a thing of the past is a removable battery.
 Few phones are released these days with a battery that the end-user can replace, but if you know where to look, there are still a few options left that are worth checking out.
 Here are some of the best Android phones with removable battery.

 Android phones with a removable battery are great for staying mobile

 Samsung Galaxy XCover Pro

 The ideal choice

 The Galaxy XCover Pro is a rugged phone that ticks all the right boxes.
 It has IP68 water resistance, a 6.3-inch Full HD screen, an Exynos 9611 chipset, the same as the Galaxy A51 — 25MP camera at the back, and a removable 4050mAh battery.
 The rugged design makes it ideal for outdoor use, and the best part is that the phone is available officially in the U.S.

 Best for most

-Out of all the phones out there with a removable battery, we think the Moto E6 is the best one for most people.
+Out of all the phones with a removable battery, we think the Moto E6 is the best one for most people.
 It's not the flashiest or most powerful phone on the market, but it has the specs you need for a reliable Android experience.
-There's a 5.5-inch HD+ display, octa-core Snapdragon processor, and expandable storage up to 256GB.
+There's a 5.5-inch HD+ display, octa-core Snapdragon chipset, and expandable storage up to 256GB.
 Even better, it works on all U.S. carriers!